banq/jivejdon/readme.md

 mvn clean install -U
 ``````

-if there are any erros, please remove all downloaded files in Maven local repository and try "mvn clean install -U" again, or directly download all jdon library package from:
+if there are any erros, please remove all downloaded files in Maven local repository and try "mvn clean install -U" again, or directly download all jdon library packages from:

 [jdon-mvn-repo.rar](https://pan.baidu.com/s/15yqyo6GBx8OHmpoTpweQ3A)
 download passwd:97j9